A different perspective

 So you can visualize this “hierarchy” like this:

 The idea, then, is to start by pinpointing the root notes for the mode you are playing in.
 Then, map out the root triad, either major (for ionian, lydian, mixolydian) or minor (dorian, phrygian, aeolian).
 Then, map out the corresponding pentatonic scale while still keeping an eye on where those triad notes (chord tones) sit within the scale.
-Finally, add the last two notes to create the mode, keeping in mind that those two notes are the notes that give each mode its unique character.
+Finally, add the last two notes to create the mode, keeping in mind that those two notes are the notes that, when added to the root triad, give each mode its unique character.

 With this concept of building off of the root note, and then the triad, we stay grounded in the core sound of the mode, and we see how all of the other notes function in relation to that triad.
 Isn’t that better than just learning a bunch of dots in a diagram?